 Reconsidering diversity, inclusion, equity and belonging (DEIB)

-Most recently, we’ve provided consultancy, a bespoke workshop and recommendations to enable the LEP to build a robust strategy around DEIB through reviewing existing activity and upskilling the team.
+Most recently, we’ve provided consultancy, a bespoke workshop and recommendations to enable the LEP to build a robust strategy around DEIB through reviewing existing activity, upskilling the team and aligning the leadership team.
 The organisation wanted to become more confident in this space.

 Jenni worked alongside Advita Patel, who is part of the Redefining Communications collective and co-founder of A Leader Like Me, which helps underrepresented women and non-binary people of colour progress further in their careers and achieve their leadership goals.